Detroit DSA members organize a rally to protest GM’s plant closings | Photo by Jim West

 In 2019, how could a DSA chapter decide which workplaces to encourage its members to go into?
 By careful research, discussion, and a vote.
 It’s going to vary from chapter to chapter.

-This is what the New York City Labor Branch did (a report is coming soon).
+This is what the New York City Labor Branch did (a report on how they developed and executed their strategy is available here).
 They spent time deciding on their criteria for industries to choose.
 The criteria they settled on were economic leverage, the extent to which the public supported workers in that industry, the degree to which DSA members could hope to have an impact on the union and the union’s ability and willingness to fight, demographics, barriers to entry, the number of DSAers already employed there, and working conditions, including what it would be like to work there for a long time.

 They then used those criteria to evaluate the situations of different unions in the city, and eventually they voted for six priorities: some blue-collar, some white, some with existing reform movements in their unions, some not.
 All were multiracial, often with a preponderance of workers of color.
 They were public transit, nursing, K-12 teaching, carpenters, city workers in AFSCME, and UPS.
 Several of these already had DSA members working there, and new folks have begun trying to get jobs.